Who Is Carla Denyer, The Green Party Co-Leader and Bristol Central MP?

 Updated on

-As co-leader of the Green Party of England and Wales and a key player in UK politics, Carla Denyer is gaining approval amongst younger voters for her environmentally friendly policies and desire for social justice.
-She’s also a proud ally for LGBTQIA+ and trans rights.
+As co-leader of the Green Party of England and Wales and a key player in UK politics, Carla Denyer has been fast gaining approval amongst younger voters for her environmentally friendly policies, desire for social justice, and stance as a proud ally for LGBTQIA+ and trans rights.

 Carla Denyer